New Weekly Feature - The Black Book

 Race 3

 OAMARU FORCE - Condition gave out quickly.
-Is a stakes winner - perhaps he's waiting for
+Is a stakes winner - perhaps he's waiting for the night racing.

 CANNY FLY - Bled - banned for three months.